Delta Pay With Miles: Save hundreds on flights with no blackout dates

-For some folks, the best travel deals don’t require learning complicated airline award charts or searching for available award seats.
-You can receive hundreds of dollars in paid Delta flights using a feature called “Pay With Miles” if you earn the bonuses from any of the best Delta credit cards
+Some of the best travel deals don’t require learning complicated airline award charts or searching for available award seats.
+You can receive hundreds of dollars in paid Delta flights using a feature called “Pay With Miles” if you earn the bonuses from any of the best Delta credit cards.
+Oh, and by the way, those cards have insanely high limited-time offers right now (the highest I’ve ever seen), all of which end on April 28, 2021:

 The above cards are hands-down the fastest way to earn Delta SkyMiles.